Expand To Show Full Article

-Many Americans, myself included, may not understand the American involvement in the Vietnam war.
+Many Americans, myself included, may not understand the American involvement in the Vietnam War.
 In particular, many want to know why so many American lives were lost and why the war lasted so long.

 When most historians look at the Vietnam War and why it lasted so long, they usually state five fundamental reasons, such as Vietnam wanting unification between North and South Vietnam and freedom from the French colonial power.
-And the fact the United States started to prop up the weak and corrupt southern government because they believed in the Domino theory and used the flawed 1964 Gulf of Tonkin incident to get more support for American involvement.
+And the fact United States started to prop up the weak and corrupt southern government because they believed in the Domino theory and used the flawed 1964 Gulf of Tonkin incident to get more support for American involvement.

 Table of Contents